Employment & Immigration

 NZTA provides members with a comprehensive and easy to follow pack for ensuring you can comply with employment legislation.
 This includes templates for documents that must be used (all can be changed to suit your requirements) - just click on the link below:

-- An offer of employment letter
+- An offer of employment letter with Covid Clause

 - Job Descriptions for either Stablehands or Trackwork riders